gianlucagiacometti/bootstrap-select/README.md

 # bootstrap-select

-Extension class for the Bootstrap select element
+Extension class for the Bootstrap (https://getbootstrap.com) Select element

 This program is written in plain JavaScript and is designed for Bootstrao 5.2.x and modern browsers.